Hassanal Abdullah

 About Hassanal Abdullah

-Mr. Abdullah has lived in New York City since 1990, where he works as a High School math and computer teacher for the Department of Education.
-He also taught Calculus and Computers at Hunter College and Laguardia Community College.
+Since 1990, Abdullah has lived in New York City, where he worked as a high school mathematics and computer teacher for the Department of Education from 1998 until his retirement in 2024.
+He also taught Calculus and Computer Science at Hunter College and LaGuardia Community College.

 Whenever I cast my sight, I find her anew.